Here’s everything free and awesome online to to while kids are home from school thanks to the Coronavirus Outbreak.

 French, Spanish, German, and more–text books, quizzes, and grammar work.

 Explore customizable elements like images, texts, shapes or strips and use them to make interactive and beautiful websites.
+Get your kids started with blog writing right now–it’s a great time!

 link: Wix Education